17 Underrated Pizza Toppings

 Inspiration: Steveston Pizza in British Columbia, Canada

-Anchovies are a common pizza topping, but you might be missing out if you’re not also trying out adding lobster to your pizza.
-Hey, it’ll look really impressive, don’t you think?
+Anchovies are a common pizza topping, but you might be missing out if you're not also trying out adding lobster to your pizza.
+Hey, it'll look really impressive, don't you think?
 The $70 Serpent pizza at Steveston Pizza is a towering sea feast of Canadian lobster tails, shrimp, prawns, and smoked salmon.
-Steal their idea and make your own seafood-themed pizza at home with some or all of the same fish.
+Steal the restaurant's idea and make a seafood-themed pizza at home with some or all of the same fish.

 24-Karat Gold Leaves